-Healthy people need healthy eyes but unfortunately, for many; age-related eye diseases are being robbing them of many years life enjoyment.
+Healthy people need healthy eyes, but unfortunately for many; age-related eye diseases are robbing them of many years life enjoyment.

 To maintain the active lifestyle that most Kiwis are accustomed to, we need to get into the habit of regular comprehensive eye exams from an early age.

 Here are a few sobering facts about eye health and advancing age: